Difference Between Grape Tomatoes and Cherry Tomatoes

 What are Cherry Tomatoes?

 Cherry tomatoes derived their name as their appearance is similar to that of cherries.
 They are smaller in size and rounder in shape.
 The size can range from a thumb tip to the size of a golf ball.
-Cherry tomatoes Intermediate genetic admixture of wild currant-type of tomatoes and domesticated garden tomatoes.
+Cherry tomatoes have an intermediate genetic admixture of wild currant-type of tomatoes and domesticated garden tomatoes.

 Cherry tomatoes have higher water content and are juicer.
 Hence they quickly squirt with the slightest bite.
-Cherry tomatoes are available in different colors like red, orange, black, green, and yellow.
+Cherry tomatoes are available in different colours, like red, orange, black, green, and yellow.
 The trinomial name of Cherry tomatoes is Solanum Lycopersicum var. cerasiforme.
-The genus of Cherry tomatoes is solanum and the family is Solanaceae.
+The genus of Cherry tomatoes is solanum, and the family is Solanaceae.

-Cherry tomatoes have thin skin which makes them difficult to transport over long distances since they can get damaged during transportation.
-Cherry tomatoes are considered a native to South America and Mexico.
-The first reference of cherry tomatoes was in a work called “Pinax theatri botanici” by Casper Bauhin in 1623.
-The work described cherry tomatoes to grow in form of clusters and look like cherries.
+Cherry tomatoes have thin skin, making them difficult to transport over long distances since they can get damaged during transportation.
+Cherry tomatoes are considered native to South America and Mexico.
+The first reference to cherry tomatoes was in work called “Pinax theatri botanici” by Casper Bauhin in 1623.
+The work described cherry tomatoes as growing in the form of clusters and looking like cherries.

-Cherry tomatoes gained popularity and the United States since 1919.
-Since then, there have been various recipes and evidence of articles that used cherry tomatoes extensively.
+Cherry tomatoes have gained popularity and the United States since 1919.
+Since then, various recipes and evidence of articles have used cherry tomatoes extensively.
 The first cultivar of cherry tomatoes was “Tomaccio”.
 Other cultivars like Super Sweet 100 and Selke Biodynamic also gained prominence later.

 cherry tomatoes